yanyongyu/githubkit/docs/usage/rest-api.md

 !!! tip

     By default, githubkit will validate the request body against the API schema.
-If you want to skip the validation, you can set the client config `rest_api_body_validation` to `False`.
-See [Configuration](./configuration.md#rest_api_body_validation) for more information.
+If you want to skip the validation, you can set the client config `rest_api_validate_body` to `False`.
+See [Configuration](./configuration.md#rest_api_validate_body) for more information.

 Or you can pass the json request body as a dictionary: